The Biggest Christmas Toy Crazes In History

 Teenage Mutant Ninja Turtles (1990)

-Who would have ever thought that a franchise about four anthropomorphic ninja turtles named after Renaissance painters would become a billion-dollar juggernaut?
+Who would have ever thought that a franchise about four anthropomorphic ninja turtles named after Renaissance painters would become a billion-dollar franchise?
 Kevin Eastman and Peter Laird's "Teenage Mutant Ninja Turtles" took the leap from independent comic book series to cartoon in 1987, and everything changed.
 After the animated series debuted, Playmates Toys released an accompanying toy line that defied every odd and catapulted this peculiar-named franchise to astonishing levels.

-Turtlemania washed over the world that Christmas season too, as children wanted nothing more than to find Leonardo, Donatello, Raphael, and Michelangelo sitting under the tree so they could experience turtle power.
+Turtlemania washed over the world that Christmas season, too, as children wanted nothing more than to find Leonardo, Donatello, Raphael, and Michelangelo sitting under the tree so they could experience turtle power.
 In fact, the four heroes in a half-shell even made the news in Glasgow, Scotland, in November 1990, after their toys were stolen in a store robbery before a highly publicized sale.
 Parents and children might have feared the worst in the lead-up to the holiday season, but shoppers had time to find more "TMNT" toys and keep the spirit of cowabunga alive for their families.

 POGs (1994)